What is the Wood Hardness Scale?

-As we explained in a previous Home Flooring Pros guide there are plenty of good reasons to choose solid hardwood flooring ahead of other flooring options.
+As we explained in a previous Home Flooring Pros reports that there are plenty of good reasons to choose solid hardwood flooring ahead of other flooring options.

-Once you’ve decided that solid hardwood is the right choice for your home you will then begin the journey of choosing the species of hardwood, the wood grade, the size of plank, the finish and of course, unless you’re going to do the work yourself, the installer.
+Once you’ve decided that solid hardwood is the right choice for your home, you will then begin the journey of choosing the species of hardwood, the wood grade, the size of the plank, the finish, and of course, unless you’re going to do the work yourself, the installer.

 In this flooring guide we are going to look at the relative hardness of different species of wood, the hardest wood flooring and why wood hardness might influence the type of wood you choose for your floor.

 - Is the hardness of my wood floor important? – Laying solid hardwood throughout your home will be a significant investment in time and money compare with say carpet flooring.
 The most important consideration is that you choose a wood type that you love and gives you pleasure.
 That said you should at least be aware of how the hardness of the wood you choose might affect your continued enjoyment of your floors at a later date.

 - Pros and Cons of a Soft Hardwood – Are you desperate to install Black Walnut or American Cherry wood in your home?
 If you are that’s fine but you should also be aware that both these woods are relatively soft and as such will be much more prone to dents and dinks from heavy furniture or careless treatment.